 Two years ago we consulted widely on a 10-year plan to take us through to 2025.
-We're still on track with this long-term plan, but we want to consult you about amending and accelerating three of our programmes in the 2017/2018 financial year.
+We're still on track with this long-term plan, but we are amending and accelerating three of our programmes in the 2017/2018 financial year.